Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsection{Smartphone Applications}

-Smartphone applications enabled with IoT using real-time information such as Global Positioning System(GPS), Geographic Information System(GIS), etc., for tracking purposes have been widely applied in order to increase the chance of detecting infected people \cite{el2017smartphone}.
-Implementing smartphone applications using the Internet of Medical Things (IoMT) as a platform in healthcare systems could have benefits including receiving treatment from home and having a complete database so that healthcare workers and the government can smoothly monitor the disease.
-People are able to upload their health information to the cloud adopted by IoT and get health advice from hospitals online.
-Within this platform, patients will be cured at home without expanding the contamination.
-It costs less than having a physical appointment at hospitals and allows the government to take better action in order to manage the pandemic in the future\cite{Yang2020}.
-Since starting the pandemic, some smartphone applications have been developed dedicated to COVID-19 diagnosis and monitoring that will be discussed in the coming sections.
+Smartphone applications enabled with IoT using information such as Global Positioning System(GPS) and Geographic Information System(GIS), etc. for tracking purposes have been widely used during the COVID-19 pandemic in order to increase the chance of detecting infected people \cite{el2017smartphone}.
+Implementing smartphone applications using the Internet of Medical Things (IoMT) will assist patients by providing them proper treatments while they are home.
+Additionally, it enables health care workers and authorities to monitor patients and the spread of disease more easily.
+People can upload their health information to the cloud adopted by IoT and get health advice from hospitals online.
+Using this platform, patients can be cured at home without expanding the contamination.
+It costs less than having a physical appointment at hospitals and allows the governments to take better action to manage the pandemic in the future\cite{yang2020combining}.
+Since the start of the pandemic, some smartphone applications have been developed for \mbox{COVID-19} diagnosis and monitoring that will be discussed in the coming sections.